-The following procedures explain the steps to be followed for proper repair, installation and replacement for various doors, panels and windows.
-The paragraph divides the vehicle into zones to facilitate the search; each zone is then sub-divided into components.
+The following procedures cover repair, installation and replacement for various doors, panels and windows.
+The paragraph divides the vehicle into zones to facilitate the search; each zone is then subdivided into components.

-Refer to the appropriate zone then component for complete procedure.
+Refer to the appropriate zone and component for complete procedure.